EASS-HIT-PART-A-2025-CLASS-VIII/books-catalogue-api/README.md

 # 📚 Books Catalogue API

-A FastAPI-based backend service for managing a catalogue of books.
+A FastAPI-based backend service for managing a catalogue of books, now persisting data using SQLite and SQLModel.

-This project was developed as part of EASS – EX01.
+This project was developed as part of EASS – EX01 & EX02 (Session 04 Integration).

 ## ⚡ Features